angular/angular/aio/content/guide/router.md

 ### Navigating back to the list component

-The `HeroDetailComponent` "Back" button uses the `gotoHeroes()` method that navigates imperatively back to the `HeroListComponent`.
+The `ItemDetailComponent` "Back" button uses the `gotoItems()` method that navigates imperatively back to the `ItemListComponent`.

 The router `navigate()` method takes the same one-item _link parameters array_ that you can bind to a `[routerLink]` directive.
-It holds the path to the `HeroListComponent`:
+It holds the path to the `ItemListComponent`:

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.1.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (excerpt)" region="gotoHeroes"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.1.ts" header="src/app/items/item-detail/item-detail.component.ts (excerpt)" region="gotoHeroes"></code-example>

 {@a optional-route-parameters}